GithubAtharva06/Footballlive/README.md

 # ScoreFootball
-this is a football live webapp
+This project is a sports news application that fetches and parses latest sports updates using the reddit API.